stevehuang/Python-Lessons/source/lesson6.rst

 of an object as a noun.
 A noun - person, place, or thing - can perform actions.
 You can program objects in a similar manner.
 An object can "do things" which you can program using a **method**.
 Yuo can also "can describe" it.
-This is call an **attritute**.
+This is call an **attribute**.

 In Python you can create a new type that is an object.
 This object can be virtually anything you want.
 The object can be a ``Person``, a ``Cat``, an ``Animal``, a ``Button``, etc.

 Let's go over an example of how to write an object.
+Imagine a basketball video game.
+You can describe a player as an object.
+So what are some attributes for a basketball player?
+It can be their height, weight, position.

-When you define a new type, it's called a class.
+When you define a new object data type, it's called a class.
 You need to use the ``class`` keyword.

 ---------